FAE Alumni

 Dr. Ali Nabavizadeh

-• Assistant Professor, Department of Biomedical Sciences, Cooper Medical School of Rowan University
+• Assistant Professor, Department of Biomedical Sciences, University of Pennsylvania School of Veterinary Medicine, Philadelphia, PA

 • Ph.D., 2014 - Diversity, functional morphology, and evolution of jaw mechanisms in ornithischian dinosaurs